coralsundy/coralsundy-website/_posts/2023-06-29-Anata-to-Watashi-no-Aikotoba-Sayonara-Konnichiwa-aka-Goodbye-Hello-1959-subtitle.md

 ------

-Anata to Watashi no Aikotoba Sayonara Konnichiwa / Goodbye, Hello (1959) ia a 1959 movie directed by Kon Ichikawa, with notable stars Ayako Wakao, Machiko Kyo, Hiroshi Kawaguchi, Jiro Tamiya, Eiji Funakoshi, Shin Saburi, and Hitomi Nozoe.
+Anata to Watashi no Aikotoba Sayonara Konnichiwa / Goodbye, Hello (1959) is a 1959 movie directed by Kon Ichikawa, with notable stars Ayako Wakao, Machiko Kyo, Hiroshi Kawaguchi, Jiro Tamiya, Eiji Funakoshi, Shin Saburi, and Hitomi Nozoe.

 ------